netdata/netdata/docs/why-netdata/1s-granularity.md

 To eliminate the error introduced by data collection latencies on busy virtual environments, Netdata interpolates collected metrics.
-It does this using microsecond timings, per data source, offering measurements with an error rate of 0.00001%.
+It does this using microsecond timings, per data source, offering measurements with an error rate of 0.0001%.

 Finally, Netdata is really fast.
 Optimization is a core product feature.
-On modern hardware, Netdata can collect metrics with a rate of above 1M metrics per second per core (this includes everything, parsing data sources, interpolating data, storing data in the time series database, etc).
+On modern hardware (any VPS you can get on AWS, GC, Azure, DO), Netdata can collect metrics with a rate of above 1M metrics per second per core (this includes everything, parsing data sources, interpolating data, storing data in the time series database, etc).
 So, for a few thousands metrics per second per node, Netdata needs negligible CPU resources